15 Things You Didn't Know About Betty White

-Let's celebrate the ever-sassy senior star of The Mary Tyler Moore Show, The Golden Girls, and Hot In Cleveland with a collection of fun facts about her life and legacy.
+Happy birthday, Betty White!
+In honor of the ever-sassy star of The Mary Tyler Moore Show and The Golden Girls's 96th birthday, let's celebrate with a collection of fun facts about her life and legacy.

 On January 17th, 1922, in Oak Park, Illinois, the future television icon was born Betty Marion White, the only child of homemaker Christine Tess (née Cachikis) and lighting company executive Horace Logan White.
 In her autobiography If You Ask Me (And of Course You Won't), White explained her parents named her "Betty" specifically because they didn't like many of the nicknames derived from "Elizabeth."
 Forget your Beths, your Lizas, your Ellies.
 She's Betty.

 2. SHE'S A GUINNESS WORLD RECORD HOLDER.

 In the 2014 edition of the record-keeping tome, White was awarded the title of Longest TV Career for an Entertainer (Female) for her more than 70 years (and counting) in show business.
 The year before, Guinness gave out Longest TV Career for an Entertainer (Male) to long-time British TV host Bruce Forsyth.
 As both began their careers in 1939, they'd be neck-and-neck for the title, were they not separated by gender.

 3. HER FIRST TELEVISION APPEARANCE IS LOST TO HISTORY.

 Even White can't remember the name of the show she made her screen debut on in 1939.
 But in an interview with Guinness Book of World Records, she recounted the life-changing event, saying, "I danced on an experimental TV show, the first on the west coast, in downtown Los Angeles.
 I wore my high school graduation dress and our Beverly Hills High student body president, Harry Bennett, and I danced the 'Merry Widow Waltz.'"